 Hull FC vs Castleford preview: Tigers without injured duo Mike McMeeken and Matt Cook

-Hull host Castleford live on Sky Sports Arena on Thursday, coverage starts at 7pm
+Hull FC host Castleford live on Sky Sports Arena and Mix on Thursday; coverage starts at 7pm

-Castleford will be without forwards Mike McMeeken and Matt Cook for Thursday's Betfred Super League round two game at Hull, live on Sky Sports Arena.
+Castleford will be without forwards Mike McMeeken and Matt Cook for Thursday's Betfred Super League round-two game at Hull FC, live on Sky Sports Arena from 7pm.

 England second rower McMeeken is a victim of the seven-day rule after suffering a concussion in the first minute of the Tigers opening 20-4 win over Catalans Dragons last Friday, while Cook also took a knock in that game.